echamudi/japanese-toolkit/README.md

 >
 > Kanjium by Uros Ozvatic https://github.com/mifunetoshiro/kanjium

-If you feel helped by this free japanese-db converter tool, I would appreciate the following notice:
+If you feel helped by this free japanese-db converter tool, I would appreciate if you can add the following notice:

 > The database in this app/project is genereted by using japanese-db tool by Ezzat Chamudi. (https://github.com/echamudi/japanese-db)